 Jennifer Williams AM, Chair

 Jennifer is the current Board Chair of Yooralla.
-She is also Chair of Northern Health and is a Board member of the Independent Hospital Pricing Authority, Barwon Health and the Australian Medical Research Advisory Board.
+She is also Chair of Northern Health, acting Chair of the Victorian Health Building Authority, Deputy Chair of the Independent Hospital Pricing Authority and is a Board member of Barwon Health.
 Prior to being a non-Executive Director, Jennifer was Chief Executive of the Australian Red Cross Blood Service, Chief Executive of Alfred Health and Chief Executive of Austin Health and a Council member of La Trobe University.
 Jennifer holds a Bachelor of Economics, a Master of Science and is a Fellow of the Australian Institute of Company Directors.
 She was appointed a Member of the Order of Australia (AM) in recognition of her service to public health in the 2017 Australia Day Honours list.

 Claire Keating, Deputy Chair

 Claire Keating is a non-executive director and independent consultant.
 Claire has over 30 years’ experience as consultant and internal and external auditor, specialising in superannuation and funds management.
 Claire is a director of AustralianSuper, State Super NSW, Victorian Managed Insurance Authority and Charter Hall Direct Property Management Limited and a board member of the Judicial Commission of Victoria.
 She is a chartered accountant and was a partner of PricewaterhouseCoopers (PwC) from 2002 to January 2016.
 She held a number of management roles with PwC, including leader of the Melbourne Financial Services Assurance Practice and National Investment Management Assurance sector leader.